BenGriffith/tollway-traffic/README.md

 1. Creation of late events
 2. Creation of duplicate events
-3. Creation of events that occur *n* days in the past (*n* is defined as *random.randint(min, max)*)
-4. Basic Pub/Sub functionality so that events can be delivered to a Pub/Sub topic (please see installation steps below)
+3. Basic Pub/Sub functionality so that events can be delivered to a Pub/Sub topic (please see installation steps below)

 Here is a list of the parameters and a high-level description of each one: